alpaddesai/Macroeconomics/README.md

 ## Macro economics

 The project provides an overview of the demand and supply curve and how equilibrium is achieved.
 Please click on the following link to download the executable: https://github.com/alpaddesai/Macroeconomics/releases.
 Confidential information is not displayed.
 All images are either custom by Alpa D Desai or a reference name is included.
 Most of the images are custom.
-Copyright protection is in process.

 ![image](MacroeconomicsImage.png)